slipstream/SlipStream/README.md

 Now that the server’s running, visit [http://localhost:8080/](http://localhost:8080/) with your Web browser.

-As you can see, we run SlipStream as a WAR behind Jetty.
+As you can see, we run SlipStream as a war behind Jetty.

 During development, especially when working on the UI with css and js files, to avoid the war building round trip, you can start the server pointing to